 Hiking, of course, was on the menu.
 Dad was the one who sparked my interest in hiking when he brought me and my other brother, Andrew, to Yosemite thirty some odd years ago.
 I’d always taken long walks by myself in the woods and fields near our home in New Hampshire, then Illinois, but I’d never experienced anything so grand as the Sierra.
 Every step I take now resonates with both the young child exploring, telling herself stories and that leggy tween climbing Half Dome and realizing hiking was her calling, the place she felt the most blissful.

 Dad told me about the time in his mid-40’s when he hiked hut-to-hut in Norway.
 He was carrying a rucksack and boots on a flight to Copenhagen and it sparked a conversation with his seat mate about hiking.
 This man must have used every minute crossing the Atlantic to give precise details on a particular hike, which dad followed to the letter the next summer.
 What struck me was dad’s huge laugh at himself describing native hikers passing him on inclines like he was standing still.
-My eyes crinkle up, too, when I laugh.
+My eyes crinkle up like his, too, when I laugh.
 I also have an easy smile and laugh at my own jokes.

 Dad is really old now, almost 90, and walks with a cane.
 But he’s engaged and has lots of good stories that make his eyes crinkle up and sometimes tear.
 I lean in when he uses the Norwegian word for hiking.
 Like the English word ‘ramble,’ the Kiwi, ‘tramp’ and John Muir’s preferring ‘saunter,’ the Norse use ‘vandre,’ to wander when referring to hiking.
 What a glorious description that captures the setting aside of expectations and the intentionality of allowing things to reveal themselves.
 This is how I walked the Pacific Crest Trail.
 I wandered it or at least tried to remind myself each day when I’d invariably slip into wanting to ‘get there,’ that I was a wanderer, experimenting, tasting, seeing what happens outside and inside me.